miguelalarcos/bull-rb/README.md

     FormButtons(save: lambda{save}, discard: lambda{discard}, valid: state.valid, dirty: state.dirty)
 ```

+See ui_demo.rb for a complete list of available inputs.

 What happens if I click in an item of a list of forms to edit this one, and the form is dirty?
 Well, we don't want to lose the data.

 ```ruby